 • Loss of navigation accuracy: temporary or total loss of GNSS position data may cause the flight management system (FMS) to revert automatically to DME/DME or inertial navigation, sometimes triggering multiple alerts in the cockpit.

-• Degradation of the Terrain Awareness and Alerting System Integrity: interference and spoofing compromise EGPWS/GPWS by either inducing a loss of signal—forcing a reversion to "Basic GPWS" and disabling Look-Ahead Terrain Database and Geometric Altitude functions—or by injecting deceptive PNT data that triggers hazardous nuisance alerts (e.g., "PULL UP" at cruise) or suppresses legitimate warnings; these failure modes necessitate immediate procedural intervention (e.g., TERRAIN OVRD) to mitigate the "startle effect" and the increased risk of Controlled Flight Into Terrain (CFIT).
+• Degradation of the Terrain Awareness and Alerting System Integrity: interference and spoofing compromise EGPWS/GPWS by either inducing a loss of signal—forcing a reversion to "Basic GPWS" and disabling Look-Ahead Terrain Database and Geometric Altitude functions, or by injecting deceptive PNT data that triggers hazardous nuisance alerts (e.g., "PULL UP" at cruise) or suppresses legitimate warnings; these failure modes necessitate immediate procedural intervention (e.g., TERRAIN OVRD) to mitigate the "startle effect" and the increased risk of Controlled Flight Into Terrain (CFIT).

 • Performance-Based Navigation (PBN) degradation: aircraft may lose RNP capability, forcing flight crews to discontinue RNP approaches or depart from planned routes requiring GNSS positioning.

-• Reduced situational awareness: interference can interrupt ADS-B transmissions, limiting ATC’s ability to track aircraft and increasing controller workload in busy sectors.
+• Reduced situational awareness: interference can interrupt ADS-B transmissions, limiting ATC’s ability to track aircraft and increases controller workload.

 • Impact on flight efficiency: rerouting and altitude changes may be required to avoid affected areas, increasing fuel consumption and flight time.